GEMS Education

-Founded and headquartered in Dubai, the firm has offices in the United Kingdom, the United States, Singapore, India, Saudi Arabia, Qatar, Egypt, Kenya, and the United Arab Emirates.

-GEMS Education is a for-profit entity with US$1.8 million in term loans and notes issued by its Cayman Island subsidiary, and carries a Long-Term Issuer Default Rating (IDR) of 'B' with a Stable Outlook from Fitch.
+GEMS Education, founded as Global Education Management Systems (GEMS), is an international education company.
+It is one of the world's largest private school operators, and as of late 2022 it operates more than 60 schools across the Middle East and North Africa, and also has schools in Asia, Europe, and North America.
+Founded in Dubai by Sunny Varkey, the firm provides pre-school, primary, and secondary education.

 History

 Early schools and the Varkey Group

-GEMS Education had its roots in a family tutoring business in Dubai started by Indian-born teachers K.S. and Mariama Varkey in 1959.
+GEMS Education had its roots in a family tutoring business in Dubai started by Indian-born teachers Mariama and K.S.
+Varkey in 1967.
 The discovery of oil in Dubai in 1966 brought in many foreign workers to the undeveloped emirate, including many from the Indian subcontinent.
 With the increased demand for an English-language education for the children of Indian expatriates, the Varkeys founded Our Own English High School in Dubai in 1968.